ehightowerrojas/ehightowerrojas.github.io/course.md

 ## See What Past Students Have to Say!

 "Yes, I would definitely recommend this class to someone else because it combines hands-on learning with practical, real-world applications.
-It not only teaches the technical side of AI and data analysis but also emphasizes creativity, problem-solving, and ethical responsibility.
-The class makes complex concepts easy to understand, encourages collaboration, and helps you build skills that are valuable for both academic and career paths." - Joseph Chase
+It not only teaches the technical side of AI and data analysis but also emphasizes creativity, problem-solving, and ethical responsibility. <strong>The class makes complex concepts easy to understand, encourages collaboration</strong>, and helps you build skills that are valuable for both academic and career paths." - Joseph Chase

 ### $400 upfront payment, $40 per session for college-level AI education.